Twitwi96/Smart-traffic-light-2/README.md

 5) Make code work for any USB webcam

-### Then, for the Improved Version (automatic calibration of the road limits and priority to large vehicles) :
+### Improved Version (automatic calibration of the road limits and priority to large vehicles) :

 - Global Block Diagram of the improvements performed in this project :